 DOG BITE PREVENTION

-• Speak with a professional such as a veterinarian, animal behaviorist, or a responsible breeder to find out which breeds of dogs are the best fit for your household.
+• Speak with a professional such as a veterinarian, animal behaviorist, or a responsible breeder to find which breeds are the best fit for your household.

 • Dogs with aggressive natures are not appropriate for households with children.

 • Pay attention to cues that a child is apprehensive about a dog.
-If a child seems fearful of dogs, wait before bringing a dog into your household.
+If a child seems fearful, wait before bringing a dog into your household.

 • Before buying or adopting a dog, spend time with it.
-Exercise caution when bringing a dog into a household with an infant or toddler.
+Exercise caution when introducing a dog into a home with an infant or toddler.

-* Spay or neuter your pet since this action reduces aggressive tendencies.
+• Spay or neuter your pet, since this action can reduce aggressive tendencies.

 • Report stray dogs or dogs displaying unusual behavior to an adult.